dikortis/LetsTalkETC/Episodes/Episode_1.md

-blockchain we're not going to alter it and um you know that's and people try to bring up and this this was a big slogan for the et Cie community which became problematic unfortunately the code is law and so you can just never change anything ever again but that would be
+blockchain we're not going to alter it and um you know that's and people try to bring up and this this was a big slogan for the ETC community which became problematic unfortunately the code is law and so you can just never change anything ever again but that would be